 1. Introduction

 School quality plays a crucial role in chances for a good education.
 Good schools provide students with higher learning outcomes and nonmaterial resources, such as the social and cultural capital to succeed in a work environment (Bourdieu, 1977; Lareau, 1987).
-Education is known as the most effective way to upward social mobility for disadvantaged children by creating an equitable distribution of learning outcomes (Downey & Condron, 2016; Golubitsky, 2017; OECD, 2019).
-However, educational inequality has persisted over time in many countries and been widely discussed again since the neoliberal education reforms (Alon, 2009; Ball, 1990; Hamnett & Butler, 2011; Tam & Jiang, 2014; Yang, Huang, & Liu, 2014).
-In this study, we focus on the case of Taiwan, where educational inequality is also emphasized as a concern by several studies (L.-J. Chen, 1993; L.-J. Chen & Chen, 2009; Y. G. Chen, 2001; Mao, 2015).
+Education is known as the most effective way to upward social mobility for disadvantaged children by creating an equitable distribution of learning outcomes (Downey & Condron, 2016).
+However, educational inequality has persisted over time in many countries and been widely discussed again since the neoliberal education reforms (Alon, 2009; Tam & Jiang, 2014; Yang, Huang, & Liu, 2014).
+In this study, we focus on the case of Taiwan, where educational inequality is also emphasized as a concern by several studies (L.-J. Chen, 1993; L.-J. Chen & Chen, 2009; Y. G. Chen, 2001; Mao, 2015), but which is understudied when it comes to spatial processes (Nieuwenhuis, 2020; Nieuwenhuis & Hooimeijer, 2016).

-School quality is often related to school wealth (Condron & Roscigno, 2003; Nieuwenhuis, 2018; Perry & McConney, 2010).
-Wealthy schools are able to afford better teachers, activities, and facilities (Elliott, 1998; Greenwald, Hedges, & Laine, 1996; Hochschild & Scovronick, 2003; OECD, 2019), provide more social and cultural capital (Cheadle & Amato, 2011; Lareau, 1987), as well as enhance the teacher-student ratio (Wenglinsky, 1997).
+School quality can be operationalized in different ways, all with their own limitations.
+We suggest that the idea of school quality is partly socially constructed through parental perceptions.
+Certain schools are perceived to be of higher quality than others and parents use their resources to ensure their child’s admission to those schools.
+This will ultimately lead to a sorting of children from different socioeconomic background into different schools, with schools that are perceived as high quality having a, on average, higher socioeconomic status (SES) population than schools that are not perceived as high quality.
+Therefore, we proxy school quality with average school income.
+Schools’ quality has more often been linked to the SES of its population (Condron & Roscigno, 2003; Perry & McConney, 2010), and higher SES schools have been shown to positively impact students’ educational achievement (Nieuwenhuis, 2018; Portes & MacLeod, 1996).
+Schools with a higher SES population provide more social and cultural capital, which can further benefit students’ achievement (Cheadle & Amato, 2011; Lareau, 1987).
+When higher parental SES is reflected in school expenditure, higher SES schools are able to afford better teachers, activities, and facilities (Elliott, 1998; Greenwald, Hedges, & Laine, 1996; Hochschild & Scovronick, 2003), as well as enhance the teacher-student ratio (Wenglinsky, 1997).
 Although most public primary and secondary schools in many areas receive equal government funding (Butler & van Zanten, 2007), good schools are unequally spatially distributed (Oberti, 2007; Wilson & Bridge, 2019).
-Generally, more developed urban areas have more educational resources, so schools in urbanized areas are wealthier and of better quality than in less urbanized areas (L.-J. Chen & Chen, 2009; Owens & Candipan, 2019; Parsons, Chalkley, & Jones, 2000).
+Generally, more developed urban areas have more higher SES families and more educational resources, so schools in urbanized areas have higher SES populations and often of better quality than in less urbanized areas (L.-J. Chen & Chen, 2009; Owens & Candipan, 2019; Parsons, Chalkley, & Jones, 2000).
 Thus, urban children are likely to have better access to good schools.